DevOps-Notes/demo-php/README.md

 # demo-php
-* A test PHP page for quick-deploy.
+* A PHP page for continuous integration test.